 Keep This Question In Mind: “Who Is Working Hardest At This?”

-If you engage in therapy with your child, observe carefully.
+If you engage in therapy with your child, observe.
 Who works hardest in the session?
 Is it you?
 The therapist asks countless questions, offering ongoing advice while the child or adolescent seems, at best, mildly attentive.
-Who walks out with tasks to do, and actually does them?
+Who walks out with tasks to do, and does them?